-Please remember that D-Link AirPlus Xtreme G wireless devices are pre-configured to connect together, right out of the box, with their default settings.
+Please remember that D-Link AirPlus Xtreme G wireless devices are preconfigured to connect together, right out of the box, with their default settings.

-For a typical wireless setup at home (as shown above), please do the following:
+For a typical wireless setup at home (as shown above). please do the following:

-- You will need broadband Internet access (a Cable or DSL-subscriber line into your home or office) - Consult with your Cable or DSL provider for proper installation of the modem - Connect the Cable or DSL modem to the DI-624 Wireless Broadband Router (see the printed Quick Installation Guide included with your router.) - If you are connecting a desktop computer to your network, install the D-Link AirPlus Xtreme G DWL-G520 wireless PCI adapter into an available PCI slot on your desktop computer.
+You will need broadband Internet access (a Cable or DSL-subscriber line into your home or office).

+Consult with your Cable or DSL provider for proper installation of the modem.

+Connect the Cable or DSL modem to the DI-624 Wireless Broadband Router (see the printed Quick Installation Guide included with your router.)

+If you are connecting a desktop computer to your network, install the D-Link AirPlus Xtreme G DWL-G520 wireless PCI adapter into an available PCI slot on your desktop computer.
 You may also install the DWL-520+, or the DWL-520.

-(See the printed Quick Installation Guide included with the network adapter.) - Install the D-Link DWL-G650 wireless Cardbus adapter into a laptop computer.
-(See the printed Quick Installation Guide included with the DWL-G650.) - Install the D-Link DFE-530TX+ adapter into a desktop computer.
+Install the D-Link DWL-G650 wireless Cardbus adapter into a laptop computer.
+(See the printed Quick Installation Guide included with the DWL-G650.)

+Install the D-Link DFE-530TX+ adapter into a desktop computer.
 The four Ethernet LAN ports of the DI-624 are Auto MDI/MDIX and will work with both Straight-Through and Cross-Over cable.

-(See the printed Quick Installation Guide included with the DFE-530TX+.)
-11
+(See the printed Quick Installation Guide included with the DFE-530TX+.)11